- Philon was a Grek scientist born in 280 BC.

 6. Automatiopoeica (on automatics (mechanical toys and diversions))

 8. Poliorcetica (on siegecraft (besieging and defending towns))

 9. Peri Epistolon (on secret letters)

-The text of Books 4, 5, 7 and 8 has survived, while the rest has been lost.
-Fortunately Philon has the habit of cross referencing fully in his work so we can learn quite a bit about what was contained in the lost sections by studying the surviving ones.
+The text of Books 4, 5, 7, and 8 have survived, while the rest has been lost.
+Fortunately, Philon had the habit of cross-referencing fully in his work so we can learn quite a bit about what was contained in the lost sections by studying the surviving ones.

-Philon’s washstand automaton working with an escapement mechanism
+Philon’s washstand automaton works with an escapement mechanism